 WHAT IS THE BRAIN?

 The human brain is an organ of the body, and a biological extension of the human organism.
-The human organism is a living entity, and every part of it, including the brain, is alive, too.
-In fact, the brain is the most alive part of the organism.
-Since the brain is a living system, it exhibits key characteristics of living organisms.
-The brain is not some passive blob of organic mass that sits inside the skull.
-Even a mature brain responds to environmental influences by changing its form and function.
+The human being is a living entity, and every part of it, including the brain, is alive, too.
+In fact, the brain is the most alive part of the human organism.
 Learning and living of the brain are ongoing lifelong processes.
 They affect both the brain function and structure.
 No man-made machine has such properties.
 To this day, we have developed no machinery or technical mechanisms to compare the brain with.
-However, once the brain is understood by the scientific community, it will become clear that life and the function of the brain are inseparably connected.

 One serious misconception about the human brain is its plasticity.
 While reading scientific literature on this topic, one gets the impression that the brain has endless plasticity during neural development in childhood.
 Although it is true that a brain injury in childhood can lead to stunning reconfiguration and preservation of essential functions, it needs to be recognized that there are limits.
 The lesser known fact is that the performance of the spared functions always shows some deficits.
 They are often mild and are optimistically ignored.
 From the practical viewpoint, the recovery is almost complete, and the deficits are inconsequential.
 Almost no thought is given to the original purpose of the damaged neural structures, or to the structures that have been recruited to compensate for the lost function.
 How much had to be sacrificed to recover the lost function is never an issue.
 Most scientists conclude that the brain has a great redundancy and the destruction of one neural structure need not be catastrophic, because the brain can employ other mechanisms to compensate for the loss.
 And this naive notion holds true even in cases of hemispherectomy.